vhollo/bestdictator/static/_tests/could-i-be-a-dictator.md

         choice: My father's business hit upon me.
 Lot of work!
         bully: Why not follow him?
       - score: "3"
-        choice: My daytime job is to dream for you.
+        choice: I AM the working class.
+The same goes to my community.
         bully: Your choice.
   - q: Is everything fine in Your country?
     choices: